Compare electricity prices

 Drying clothes on a washing line in warmer weather could save you around £60 a year.

 With so many suppliers out there, finding a cheap electricity tariff can seem daunting.
-That’s why at Compare the Market we aim to make life simple.
+That’s why we aim to make life simple.

-Usually, all we need is your address and we can bring you deals from a range of electricity suppliers.
-This makes it easy to compare our electricity deals to find one that suits you.
+To search for electricity prices with Compare the Market, all we usually need is your address and we can bring you tariffs from a range of electricity suppliers.
+This makes it easy to compare our electricity deals.

 Frequently asked questions